henriksommerfeld/blog-hugo/content/article/2019-11-26-i-love-my-new-2013-macbook-pro/index.md

 ## History

 I grew up with DOS (_Disk Operating System_, not _Denial of Service_) and Windows during Microsoft's glory days of total dominance in desktop computing.
-Computers were fascinating by themselves without thinking about alternatives to _Windows 3.11 for Workgroups_.
+Computers were fascinating by themselves without thinking about alternatives to _[Windows for Workgroups 3.11][9]_.

 > It strikes me that we sometimes talk about Desktop and Mobile nowadays.
 By Desktop we then mean Laptop.
 Those were once two different things.